edwardloo/edwardloo.github.io/_posts/2022-04-10-P5-basics-of-acoustics.md

 | 90 | Airport façade with a plane maneuvering at the pier. |
 | 140 | 5 m from a jet engine |

-Since it is possible to achieve a given weighted value with rather different spectrum shapes [e.g.: A-weighted SPL for 100 dB (@ 1000 Hz) = 126 dB (@ 63 Hz)], one usually specifies noise limits using simultaneously a global A-weighted sound level value and a frequency contour featuring higher levels in the lower-frequency range than in the higher-frequency range.
+Since it is possible to achieve a given weighted value with rather different spectrum shapes, one usually specifies noise limits using simultaneously a global A-weighted sound level value and a frequency contour featuring higher levels in the lower-frequency range than in the higher-frequency range.

+> E.g.: A-weighted SPL for 100 dB (@ 1000 Hz) = 126 dB (@ 63 Hz)

-### Common Noise Evaluation Contour
+### Common Noise Weighting Curves (Countours)

 | Contour | Description | Standards |
 |---------|-------------|-----------|